lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 {% endscalafiddle %}

 ## Ref#modify
 We’ve shown that update can perform a “get and set” operation (although we have yet to explain how), but we haven’t yet seen how to perform a “get and set and get” operation.
 Although it may seem unlikely that such an operation is needed, it is a common one.
 Take the example above using `update` to increment a counter.
 This method works unless we need to atomically access the value after it’s been incremented.
 For example, if we want to keep track of the number of requests that an HTTP server has seen over time, we could use a `Ref` with the `update` function to add one to a counter for every request.
-However, the `update` function wouldn’t work if we wanted to return the new request number after updating it.
+However, the `update` function won’t work if we want to return the new request number after updating it.
 We could use `update` followed by a `get`, but this is not atomic because the `get` is performed as a separate machine instruction.
 This could lead to two requests getting the same ID.

 This is the problem that modify solves.